erick-araujo-dev/desafio-doc/docs/README.md

 # SorteOnlineDesafio Documentation

 ## 📄 Overview

-SorteOnlineDesafioApi is an API designed to manage clients and orders for a store.
+SorteOnlineDesafioApi is an ASP.NET Web API project designed to manage clients and orders for a store.
+It is built using .NET version 7.0.

 ## 🌐 Base URL